mozilla/ichnaea/docs/api/submit_api.rst

 On successful submission, you will get a 204 status code back without any data in the body.

-If an error occurred, you get a 400 HTTP status code and a body of:
+If there was a problem with the client side sent data, you get a 4xx HTTP status code and a body of:

 .. code-block:: javascript